Eventual Consistency Part 1: The Hinted Handoff Queue

 Read why times series is the fastest growing database category.

-In this blog series, we're going to explore eventual consistency, a term that can be hard to define without having all the right vocabulary.
+In this article series, we're going to explore eventual consistency, a term that can be hard to define without having all the right vocabulary.
 This is the consistency model used by many distributed systems, including InfluxDB Enterprise edition.
 There are two concepts we need to know in order to understand eventual consistency: the hinted handoff queue and anti-entropy, both of which require special attention.

 What Is the Hinted Handoff Queue?